motet-a/yan/README.md

 **Yan** stands for "Yet another *norminette*".
 This is a C brace style checker written in Python designed for the EPITECH style.

-But unlike the "official" one, this style checker is not a buch of crappy regex getting so easily confused.
+But unlike the "official" one, this style checker is not a bunch of crappy regex getting so easily confused.
 Yan is based on a carefully designed tokenizer and an authentic hand-written recursive descent parser.